mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

     B_blinding = RISTRETTO_BASEPOINT
     ```

 After this change, `range_proofs`, `rct_bulletproofs`, and `ring_signature/mlsags` will be relative to a Pedersen generator, and it is not possible to construct a range proof relative to another generator if those generators are orthogonal.
 Thus, it is guaranteed that all transaction inputs and outputs are using the same `token_ids`.
 This is implied by the homomorphic encryption property of [Pedersen Commitments](https://www.cs.cornell.edu/courses/cs754/2001fa/129.PDF), namely that addition on the commitments preserves the additive relationship of the pre-committed values, as long as they are using the same group generator.
-[TODO: Why?]
+[TODO: Explanation?]

-### Validation
+### Commitments

 To prove each TxOut's commitment to the `amount` value, we use a Pedersen commitment, consisting of a group generator (`H_i`) raised to the value of the `amount`, with a blinding factor to prevent brute-forcing the full range of values (`2^64`).
 We compute the blinding factor as the blinding group generator raised to a hash of the shared secret for the TxOut.